Steany/DevourCore/README.md

 ## Installation

 ### 1. Install .NET 6.0
-Download and install it from Microsoft’s official website if needed.
+Download - Install [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) if you do not have it already.

 ### 2. Install MelonLoader
-Download MelonLoader and point the installer to `DEVOUR.exe`.
+Download [MelonLoader](https://melonwiki.xyz/#/) and point the installer to `DEVOUR.exe`.

 ### 3. Run DEVOUR once
 MelonLoader will generate necessary folders.

 ### 4. Install DevourCore
-Download **DevourCore.dll** from the Releases page and place it in:
+Download **DevourCore.dll** from the [Releases](https://github.com/YourUser/YourRepo/releases) section.
+ page and place it in:

 ```
 DEVOUR/Mods/